hjung9197/academic-kickstart/content/authors/admin/_index.md

 and [**Job Market Paper**](/research): The Real Consequences of Macroprudential Regulations: Evidence from an Emerging Market.

-Prior to NYU, I worked as a FX & Rates trader at JP Morgan.
+Prior to NYU, I worked as a FX & Rates trader at J.P.
+Morgan.
 I earned B.S. in Economics and B.AS from University of Pennsylvania where I graduated _magna cum laude_.